BetaCarinae-lab/noodle/README.md

 ## Contributing

-At this time, the project is maintained solely by the author.
-Contributions are not currently being accepted, as this project is intended for personal experimentation and learning.
+At this time, the project is maintained solely by me.
+Contributions are not currently being accepted, as this project is intended for personal learning and so i have at
-You may see 3 different people in the git logs, Betacarinae-lab is my github account, Betacarinae is my main computer and Finn Fagan is my main programming computer
+least something on my portfolio.